flame/libflame/test/main/ReadMe.txt

    $ make LIBFLAME=lapack.a LIB_PATH=/usr/local

-Similarly, user has to provide the path for BLAS library by setting the environment varaiable 'LIBBLAS'.
+Similarly, user has to provide the path for BLAS library and header by setting the environment varaiable 'LIBBLAS' and 'BLAS_HEADER_PATH' respectively.

+   $ make BLAS_HEADER_PATH=<path to BLAS API prototypes header file>
+          LIBBLAS=<full path to BLAS library including library file>

 When you are ready to compile, simply run `make` from the current directory.